EligiaOfficial/docker-aur-cache/README.md

     - **Note:** We are aware that this isn't very secure, this will be improved in the future.
 6. Build the container with `docker compose build`
 7. Start the container with `docker compose up -d`
-8. Set the right permissions with `docker compose exec build-manager chown builder /package-staging`
+8. Set the right permissions with `docker compose exec build-manager bash -c 'chown builder /package-staging; chown builder /aur-package-list'`

 _**TODO:** Add instructions about a .env file, so the user can configure the domain and docker GID if needed_